Johannesburg

 Rosebank

-After 27 hours of flights and layover, we landed in Johannesburg in early afternoon.
+After 27 hours of flights and a layover in London, we landed in Johannesburg in early afternoon.
 We took the Gautrain to the Rosebank station.

 Our hotel, the Holiday Inn, was located inside the Rosebank Mall.
 The mall had a very familiar style, like the ones I had seen in the U.S. – fancy stores and chain restaurants along a central walkway with trees.
 It was just like the Grove Mall in LA, with the difference that this one had a mix of U.S. & European and South African fancy restaurants and brand stores.
 I had a general understanding that even countries generally considered “poor” tend to be very well off in the big cities and rich neighborhoods, but Rosebank came across as a relative surprise to us.
 “Wow, we are in Africa.. and this neighborhood is fancy fancy”.